-The Protected Landscapes of Wales
+Protected Areas of Wales

 The three Welsh National Parks (Brecon Beacons, Pembrokeshire Coast and Snowdonia) together with the five Welsh Areas of Outstanding Natural Beauty (Anglesey, Clwydian Range and Dee Valley, Gower, Llŷn and Wye Valley), protect 24 percent of Wales, including precious landscapes, habitats, villages and heritage sites.
-These special areas are perfect for weekends and holidays where you can enjoy a superb range of local food, accommodation and activities in the great outdoors.